 If you are reading this article right now, there is definitely a chance that you are using a device that was created by former Apple CEO Steve Jobs.
 After founding the company in 1976, Jobs helped pioneer the digital revolution of the 80s that forever changed the way we live.
 Throughout his time at Apple, the company gained a reputation for modernizing the world of technology and introduced innovative devices such as the iPod, iPhone, and iPad.
+Reputation is something that has catapulted Apple to the top of the market, where they still sit today.
+Plenty of other manufacturers have released competitive technology but none have managed to achieve the same level of success.
+People simply assume that Apple products must be the best.
+Apple have probably invested in a lot in ensuring their reputation never becomes tarnished and there are plenty of tools that allow businesses to do this, such as RepCheckup; a review monitoring service that let’s you keep an eye on what people are saying about your company and products.
 At the time of his death in 2011, it was estimated that Jobs had amassed a fortune of $10.2 billion.

 While Steve Jobs will forever be remembered for his accomplishments during the pinnacle of his success, his path towards greatness was hindered by a number of setbacks, challenges, and failures.
 In 1983, just seven years after founding Apple, Jobs made the decision to hire John Sculley, the president of Pepsi at the time, to run the company and within two years, Sculley had convinced the board of Apple that Jobs needed to be fired.
 After leaving Apple, Jobs started another computing venture that he called NeXT which would never lead him to any success.
 Additionally, a number of devices that Jobs’ helped to create, such as The Apple Lisa, Macintosh TV, and The Powermac g4 cube, would similarly never result in success.